Home » Blog » Step-by-Step Guide to Installing Laminate Flooring

 Remember to check if your flooring manufacturer has any requirements regarding underpads.
 This will help you avoid warranty or damage issues.

-See also How to Cut Laminate Flooring
+See also How to Prevent Scratches on Laminate Flooring

 A rookie made the mistake of not using underpadding when installing his flooring.
 After several months, he noticed wear-and-tear on his hardwood floors due to underlying wood rot and insect damage.
 He had to hire professionals to fix this, and he learnt that this step was a must for daily work processes.
 Who needs personal space when you have spacers?!